 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 An important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
 People in the Czech Republic work 1 800 hours a year, close to the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
 The share of employees working more than 50 hours per week is not very large across OECD countries.
-In the Czech Republic, almost 8% of employees work very long hours, slightly less than the OECD average of 9%.
+In the Czech Republic, about 7% of employees work very long hours, slightly less than the OECD average of 9%.
 Overall, men spend more hours in paid work: in the Czech Republic 11% of men work very long hours, compared with 3% for women.